 - About Us

 - My Account

 *On this date in 1849, the Allegheny Institute was chartered.
-Along with the institute he included Mission Church, both north of Pittsburgh.
+Along with the institute, he included Mission Church, north of Pittsburgh.

-Charles Avery funded this school with the aim of offering elementary and advanced education to qualified Black students without regard to sex.
-Both the racial and the coeducational features of the program were controversial, and the school's connection to Pittsburgh's A.M.E.
+Charles Avery funded this school to offer elementary and advanced education to qualified Black students without regard to sex.
+The racial and coeducational features of the program were controversial, and the school's connection to Pittsburgh's A.M.E.
 Zion Church assured a strong religious influence in the officially nonsectarian institute.
-(Religious affiliation was not to be a consideration in admission decisions, but instructors were expected to be professing Christians.).
+(Religious affiliation was not considered in admission decisions, but instructors were expected to be professing Christians.).
 A three-story brick structure was erected according to Avery's specifications, with the top floor reserved for Christian education.

 Legend has it the basement was used as a station on the Underground Railroad.
 The same year Charles Avery died (1858), the Allegheny Institute became Avery College, with the intention of offering a liberal arts education "in the various branches of science, literature, and ancient and modern languages."